doctrine/mongodb-odm/docs/en/reference/inheritance-mapping.rst

 Single Collection Inheritance
 -----------------------------

-In Single Collection Inheritance each document is stored in a single collection where a discriminator field is used to distinguish one document type from another.
+In single collection inheritance, each document is stored in a single collection and a discriminator field is used to distinguish one document type from another.

 Simple example: